 Total: $449 per person

-Staying in Calgary: If you’re on a budget, I recommend staying in Calgary- Airbnb rentals and hotels are relatively inexpensive here.
-Note that Banff is a 90-minute drive from Calgary, making it more convenient for travelers solely seeking day trips to the national park.
+Staying in Calgary: If you’re on a budget, I recommend staying in Calgary—Airbnbs and hotels here are more affordable than in the park.
+However, note that the park is roughly a 90-minute drive from Calgary.
+Click here for a link to the Airbnb we stayed at.

-Staying in Banff National Park: If you are seeking more convenience, there are several lodging options in the national park- hotels, hostels, and Airbnbs are plentiful.
-Here are a few top-rated accommodations to check out:
+Staying in Banff National Park: If you're seeking convenience, there are several lodging options in the park, including hotels, hostels, Airbnbs, and campsites.

 Getting around in Banff National Park

-Car: The best way to get around Banff is by driving your own car or renting a car as you can access more areas at your own pace.
-Note that a Parks Pass is required when visiting Banff if you are planning on driving.
+Car: The best way to get around the park is by driving a car as you can access more areas at your own pace.
+We rented a car with Avis at YYC Airport—we found that this gave us more flexibility in exploring all of the places on our itinerary.
+If you plan to drive, a Parks Pass is required when entering the park.
 Click here to purchase the pass online.

-Public transit: The sole form of public transportation in Banff is the Roam bus, which provides services to popular spots such as Lake Louise and Moraine Lake.
-Click here for detailed information about Roam Public Transit Service.
+Public transit: The only form of public transportation in the park is the Roam bus, which provides services to popular locations such as Lake Louise and Moraine Lake.
+Click here to learn more.

 Bus: HopOnBanff is a tour service with stops in Banff Town, Johnston Canyon, Lake Louise, and Moraine Lake.
-Note that it only runs from May to October.
-Click here for more information on this bus tour.
+Click here to learn more.